Summary: HP Spectre x360 Is a Lemon! Sour lemon. Details? Read below and in the previous article linked.

 At the arranged time, the authorized HP technician arrived, and I handed the laptop to him.
 He was surprised that many things were not functioning, and reported to the person who authorized to open the case that when he arrived “nothing was working.”
 After obtaining approval from HP on the phone (see the image on the left), he opened the computer and looked at the connections, unplugged a few and plugged them back, and restarted the computer.

 During his visit the screen crashed once, the sound was not working, and he observed for a brief moment the trackpad problem.
 After writing his report and taking a photograph of it for his records he left the original with me and left, the report is on the left.
 Before he left though, he called Christian and reported to him everything he saw, then put me on to talk with the case manager.
 I repeated my request to return the computer and receive my money back.
 He said he would get back to me at a certain time on a certain day.

-I told Christian that making me pay for the faults in their computer was not fair at all and I had spent an inordinate amount of time dealing with not only the computer problems but also dealing with the customer support.
-Furthermore, prorating the value of anything requires an agreed upon life of the item.
+I told Christian that making me pay for the faults in their computer was not fair at all, and I had spent an inordinate amount of time dealing with not only the computer problems but also dealing with customer support.
+Furthermore, prorating the value of anything requires an agreed-upon expected life of the item.
 Judging by the amount they deducted, 25%, they assumed a two-year or less life for this laptop.
 My laptops last a good deal longer than that, and perhaps it was telling how much HP trusted their equipment.
-I told him that I would get back to him with my decision and that neither of the offers was attractive to me.
+I told him that I would get back to him with my decision that neither of the offers was attractive to me.

 A Review Rejected, Surprise!